ankeesler/anwork/doc/CLI-OVERVIEW.md

 A task specifier starts with the '@' symbol and can refer to one or more tasks.
 It can be passed to the CLI commands that take an argument named _task-specifier_.
 Here are some examples.
 ```
-$ anwork set-waiting @1 # set the task with ID 1 to the waiting state
+$ anwork set-ready @1 # set the task with ID 1 to the ready state
 $ anwork note @42 'Here is a note' # add a note to the task with ID 42
 ```